 The format of the game is really simple.
 Everyone has a card, the timer starts and you scratch and sniff using your whiff strip then write down the answer on your score pad.
 You can get extra points for guessing which category the scent is from and for sharing your funniest memory with it.
 Once the time is up, you pass your card on to the next player and keep going until you’ve sniffed them all.
 The winner of each round is crowned the Nose-It-All and gets to nominate someone to suffer the Whiff of Shame – 3 big sniffs of one the disgusting Stank Cards!

 JHogg and I played a few rounds just the two of us, as we thought it would be best to get a feel for the game before playing it with anyone else.
 I was surprised by how hard I actually found it.
 For quite a few of the smells I was sat thinking “I KNOW this…. but what is it?!”.
-I was quite wary of breathing deeply at first, just in case they weren’t nice smells, but I didn’t have to worry as after a quick rub with the whiff strip the smells were very clear.
+I was quite wary of breathing deeply at first, just in case they weren’t nice smells (I was paranoid ever one would be a fart smell or something equally disgusting), but I didn’t have to worry as after a quick rub with the whiff strip the smells were very clear.
+Very few of the scents were not pleasant.
+They are usually things like apple, coffee, cut grass or a burnt toast smell.

-Despite his usual intolerance for strong smells, JHogg actually did quite well and it ended up being me who lost the game.
+Despite his usual intolerance for strong smells, JHogg actually did quite well with the What’s That Smell? game and it ended up being me who lost.
 I had hoped that he would be put off and not thinking straight but I was so wrong!
 He chose the Extra Old Toe Cheese card for me, and it really was as foul as it sounds.

 The instructions came with some rules for looking after the game, to make sure it can be used time and time again.
 I am glad we read them fully first, as it tells you that you don’t need to scratch the cards to get the smell, just rub once.
 Doing it gently like that means that they are more likely to last a long time.
 The Stank Cards each come with their own scent barrier bags, to make sure they don’t stink the place out when you’re not using them.
 I was a bit skeptical about them working but they really do, so there is no fear of being hit by the stench of Hot Chunky Vomit when you open the box.